-If flaps, slats, and/or retracts are prototypical features of the aircraft, they must be properly deployed prior to landing for optimum “Overall Flight Realism” qualities.
-In strong wind conditions the amount of flaps and /or slats may be reduced but not eliminated.
+If slats, and/or retracts are prototypical features of the aircraft, they must be properly deployed prior to landing for optimum “Overall Flight Realism” qualities.
+In strong wind conditions the amount of slats may be reduced but not eliminated.

-Flaps, slats, and retracts will not influence or share in the scoring content expected for landing.
+Slats, and retracts will not influence or share in the scoring content expected for landing.
 However, their operation will influence the “Overall Flight Realism” score.
 Wheel brakes may be used within or after the landing maneuver but will also be primarily judged in “Overall Flight Realism” for optimum judging.

 If the pilot opts to not use flaps during landing and failed to demonstrate functionality prior to flight, a minimum of 4 points shall be deducted from the Overall Flight Realism Score.